ClarkVision.com

 Landscapes with Wildlife

-Digital editing opens up new possibilities for getting beyond the current limits of film+camera technology.
+Digital editing opens up new possibilities for getting beyond the current limits of film or digital camera technology.
 One of these is wildlife in long exposure landscape photography.
 I have sometimes included wildlife in my landscape photos.
 Often, the wildlife are moving so that they are blurred in the long exposure landscape photos.
-I would often encounter wildlife in a scene, photograph them with 35mm cameras, then set up the 4x5.
+I would often encounter wildlife in a scene, photograph them with 35mm film cameras, then set up the 4x5.
 Sometimes the animals are still there, many times they move on.
 I'll photograph the scene with or without the animals with the 4x5.
 Back home, with the scanned images, I can place the animals shot with the 35mm into the 4x5 scene.
 Any images with digitally placed animals will be labeled as such.
 The Mt.
 Evans and Curious Young Mountain Goat image is one example.

 More recently, I have turned to photography with digital cameras.
 Mosaics have taken the place of most large format images.
 See my article on Large Digital Mosaics as a Substitute for Large Format Film for more details.
 Digital mosaics have enabled large-format class photos to be obtained with much shorter shutter speeds, allowing work in windier conditions, or including animals.
 Examples: Foggy Serengeti Sunrise with Zebras and this Cheetah mosaic .

 Images from digital cameras use a characteristic curve that is similar to print film.
 I will sometimes change the characteristic curve to best represent the scene.
 I have found through experiments that I change the characteristic curve in the direction of slide film, but usually with less contrast than slide film.
 I find the contrast of fine grained slide films too limiting for digital camera images which have a higher dynamic range.
 I try to bring out shadow and highlight detail that can be seen with the human eye but would be lost on slide or print film.
 That means contrast less than typically shown in slide film images is necessary.
+Examples of this process are shown here: Post Processing Advantages.

 So please view the galleries with these thoughts in mind.